GRP Laminating Specialists

 - Choice of colours

-GRP Overlays (Felt, Asphalt & EDPM Rubber)
+GRP Overlays (Fibreglass, Felt, Asphalt & EPDM Rubber)

 For felt, asphalt, fibreglass and epdm rubber roofs, we offer a flexible polyester resin overlay product such as Restec 2020.
 This product has various primers, which adheres to the existing surface, before the application of the resin.
 Unlike replacing the entire decking, which results in a smoother finish, overlays take the shape of the existing material.